spirit-warrior/ammas-tour-2024/README.md

 ---

 Image 20 - Close up of upper tie rod, sprocket, bearing, bushing, and machined nut.
 The entire weight of the platform rests on these four sets of roller bearings, one on each leg.
-It seems that The bearing is firmly attached to the bushing, which in turn is firmly attached to the tie rod.
+It seems that the bearing is firmly attached to the bushing, which in turn is firmly attached to the tie rod.
 When everything is assembled, the roller bearing is underneath the main frame, supporting the entire platform.
 There is (must be?) a raceway that accommodates the bearing where the tie rod comes through the main frame.
 This area is shown in image 17.

 ![image 20](/images/20_bearing_assembly.jpg)